Best Places to Visit While Cruising on the Canal du Midi

 This picturesque hamlet makes for a wonderful stop with a few brilliant bars and inns where you can enjoy dinner as the boats calmly pass by.
 Also, make sure to visit the bookshop, which hosts a surprisingly large collection!

-Other places to also consider visiting if you have time:
+Here are some other suggestions for destinations to consider visiting if you have more time: